ShaneBeee/EmployeeTimesheet/README.md

 - Outstanding (Sent) invoices surface on the Dashboard

 **Tax set-aside dialog**
-Shown automatically when marking an invoice as Paid (from either the History tab or the Dashboard).
+Shown automatically when marking an invoice as Paid.
 Breaks down the received amount into:
 - GST to remit to CRA (5%)
 - Federal income tax to set aside (15%)
 - BC provincial tax to set aside (5.06%)